-purposes such as fostering diversity.
+In 1997, the Supreme Court granted the Board's petition for a writ of certiorari and agreed to review whether Title VII allows employers to institute affirmative action plans for nonremedial purposes such as fostering diversity.
 However, before the Supreme Court heard the case, a coalition of civil rights groups funded a settlement offer to Ms. Taxman and the case settled without a decision from the Supreme Court.

-V. 2003 to Present: The Supreme Court Considers the Use of Race in College Admissions and the Public Schools and Adopts the "Strong Basis in Evidence" Standard for the Use of Race by Employers.
+V. 2003 to Present: The Supreme Court Considers the Use of Race in College Admissions and Public Schools and Adopts the "Strong Basis in Evidence" Standard for the Use of Race by Employers; Courts and Juries Disavow Remedial Affirmative Action Plans.

-Six years later, the Court decided Grutter v.
+Six years after Taxman, the Supreme Court decided Grutter v.
 Bollinger, an Equal Protection Clause and Title VI case about affirmative action programs in law school admissions at the University of Michigan Law School.
 In Grutter, the Law School denied admission to Barbara Grutter, a white female student, consistent with the School's policy of considering "race along with all other factors" in an effort to achieve "diversity" amongst the student body.
 The Director of Admissions explained that the goal was to ensure that a "critical mass" of minority students would be present in the student body, but that the School did not use quotas.